Arthritis Pain

 Types of Arthritis

-Risk Factors for Arthritis
+What Causes Arthritis: Risk Factors for Arthritis

 What to Expect – Arthritis Pain Treatment

-When you come into the iCare, our skilled team of physicians will begin with a medical history interview and a physical exam.
+When you come into the iCare, our skilled healthcare team will begin with a medical history interview and a physical exam.
 To get a better understanding of your arthritis, you will be asked about the severity of your pain and other symptoms, the physician may conduct blood and laboratory tests in our onsite laboratory.
 Depending on the severity, arthritis pain treatment may include prescription medication, over-the-counter pain relievers, or a steroid injection.
 Additionally, our physicians will oftentimes provide you with instructions on how to lessen your pain in day-to-day activities with at-home exercises and pain management relief recommendations or referrals.

 Our urgent care is open daily from 7am-8pm.
 Visit an iCare location near you.